 - Official transcripts from all previous undergraduate and graduate (if applicable) institutions attended, showing that the following conditions have been met:

-- Previous academic work must include courses in statistics, research methods, abnormal psychology, and developmental psychology.
+- Previous academic work must include courses in statistics, research methods, developmental psychology, and abnormal psychology.
+This coursework requirement will be waived for applicants with a score of 600 or higher on the GRE Psychology Test.

-- The transcripts need to include any degree received.
+- The transcripts should include any conferred degree.

-- A bachelor’s degree from a regionally accredited institution of higher education is required.
+- A bachelor’s degree from an accredited institution of higher education is required.

-- Applicants enrolled in an institution of higher education outside the United States whose standards of training are substantially equivalent to the standards of training of those institutions in the United States will also be considered.
-A foreign evaluation must be provided by an approved agency by NACES (https://www.naces.org/members).
+- Applicants enrolled in institutions of higher education outside the United States whose standards of training are substantially equivalent to the standards of training of those institutions in the United States will also be considered.

-- A current curriculum vitae or resume summarizing the applicant’s credentials
+- A current curriculum vitae that summarizes the applicant’s credentials.

 For information about accreditation, please contact: